 Opening up an old fireplace is often top of a renovator’s to-do list — a great way to add character and value to a period property.
 In fact, few improvements are guaranteed to boost buyer appeal to the same extent.

-With a bit of luck, opening up a redundant fireplace might involve little more than prising off a sheet of old hardboard to reveal a hidden gem.
-But even if you don’t find a long-forgotten marble masterpiece behind, there’s still plenty you can do to create a captivating feature; much will depend on the age of the property and the overall style you’re aiming to create.
-A large inglenook might be perfect for a woodburning stove, for example.
+With a bit of luck, opening up a fireplace could involve little more than prising off a sheet of old hardboard to reveal a hidden gem.
+But even if you don’t find a long-forgotten marble masterpiece behind, there’s still plenty you can do to create a captivating focal point.

 Shop fireplaces for your project

-Chimney breasts, however, take up a fair amount of space.
-So in smaller houses with cramped layouts it can be tempting to remove a redundant one, perhaps towards the rear of the property in a kitchen or bathroom.
-However, where a previous owner has already taken out a chimney breast and you want to reinstate the fireplace, it should be possible to rebuild it without breaking the budget (assuming the stack is still in place).
+Chimney breasts take up a fair amount of space.
+So in smaller houses with cramped layouts it can be tempting to remove a redundant chimney breast, perhaps towards the rear of the property in a kitchen or bathroom.
+However, where a previous owner has already taken out a chimney breast and you want to open up a fireplace, it should be possible to rebuild it without costs escalating (assuming the stack is still in place).

 Alternatively, it might be simpler to install an appliance designed to operate via a flue driven through an outside wall.

 Opening up a Fireplace: The Quick Read